Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 Discard unused portion.

 2.3 Repeat Treatment Monitoring Safety Assessment

-Injectafer treatment may be repeated if iron deficiency anemia reoccurs.
+Injectafer treatment may be repeated if IDA reoccurs.
 Monitor serum phosphate levels in patients at risk for low serum phosphate who require a repeat course of treatment [see Warnings and Precautions (5.2)].

 More about Injectafer (ferric carboxymaltose)

 - During Pregnancy or Breastfeeding